footfish/numan/README.md

 General Usage:-←[0m
 ......
 ```
-#### 2. MessageI 'Failed to load required environmental variables for config'.
+#### 2. Message: 'Failed to load required environmental variables for config'.
 You need to set environmental variables or read from a file.
 See examples folder.

 #### 3. Message: 'Authentication error x509: certificate signed by unknown authority"
 Check the config environmental variable TLS_CERT.
 If using a self-signed cert then this must be set.
 See section on running client-server above for more detials.

 ## General Application Requirements
 - remote API & command interface